0x4D31/finch/README.md

 ## License

-Finch is developed by Adel "0x4D31" Ka and licensed under the [Apache License 2.0](LICENSE).
-It uses the [fingerproxy](https://github.com/wi1dcard/fingerproxy) package, also under the Apache‑2.0.
+Finch is developed by Adel “0x4D31” Ka and licensed under the [Apache License 2.0](LICENSE).
+It relies on the [fingerproxy](https://github.com/wi1dcard/fingerproxy) package, also licensed under Apache‑2.0.
+The integrated JA4H fingerprinting method is licensed under the [FoxIO License 1.1](https://github.com/FoxIO-LLC/ja4/blob/main/LICENSE) and includes certain usage restrictions.